-- Apr 29 2 Final examinations.
+Apr 28 - 1 Final examinations.
 Accounts must be paid in full per agreement before examinations may be taken.
 No examinations may be taken out of schedule except in extreme hardship cases such as illness or a death in the immediate family.
 A charge of \$30.00 is made for any examination taken out of schedule.
-No test time will be altered to accommodate travel schedules. - 2 Senior Legacy Ceremony, 6:30 p.m. - 3 Formal graduation exercises, Conn Gymnasium, 5:30 p.m. - 4 Residence halls close, 12:00 noon.
-Last meal served in cafeteria at breakfast. - 6 Final spring semester grade rosters due in Registrar's Office, 12:00 noon. - 6 MAYMESTER term begins. - 7 Last date to register for a full load or to add classes (May term).
-Last day to receive financial credit for courses dropped.
-All forms must be returned by the student in order for credit to be received.
-The student is responsible for having forms returned to the proper office by 5:00 p.m.
+No test time will be altered to accommodate travel schedules.

+- 1 Senior Legacy Ceremony, 6:30 p.m. - 2 Formal graduation exercises, Conn Gymnasium, 5:30 p.m. - 3 Residence halls close, 12:00 noon.
+Last meal served in cafeteria at breakfast. - 5 Final spring semester grade rosters due in Registrar's Office, 12:00 noon.